Ryuyxx/IamAI/content/posts/symbol/index.md

 <br>

 ## Intro
-- I had some trouble reading special characters, so I'll record them here.
+- I often get confused by the names of special characters, so I'll record them here.

 <br>